 On the earning side, Virgin partners with airlines, hotels, retail and financial companies, and the Virgin Group.

-If you’re looking to redeem miles, Virgin partners with airlines, hotels, and the Virgin Group.
+If you’re looking to redeem points, Virgin partners with airlines, hotels, and the Virgin Group.

-While you can’t transfer your miles to Virgin Atlantic’s airline partners directly, you can use your miles to book a flight on an airline partner like Air New Zealand or ANA.
+While you can’t transfer your points to Virgin Atlantic’s airline partners directly, you can use your points to book a flight on an airline partner like Air New Zealand or ANA.

-Separately, you can use your miles to book a hotel, car rental, or pay for your shopping.
+Separately, you can use your points to book a hotel, car rental, or pay for your shopping.